Maine students call for action on gun control at rallies across the state

 Thirteen-year-old Jasper McGill, who helped organize the Orono march, said that a goal of March for Our Lives movement is to put lawmakers on notice that students are serious about gun control.

-“We may not be able to vote now, but we will be able to vote in the future and we won’t forget if they fail to protect us now,” she said.
+“We may not be able to vote now, but we will be able to vote in the future and we won’t forget if they fail to protect us now,” he said.
 “The gun lobby may be strong, but kids are stronger.
 We are stubborn and we are determined.
 We will never give up until every kid feels safe in school every day.”

 A speaker in Portland agreed.